by Sarena Johnson

 I put a deer on the coyote’s forehead, as Indigenous knowledges, art and women, have been constructed to be viewed as ‘prey’ throughout colonization.
 A current example is in the communities where pipelines are being constructed and the resultant camps of all male workers (man camps) literally attacking local Indigenous women and girls.
 There’s a link here to cannibalism and bell hooks’ concept of Eating the Other, where whitestream culture literally consumes difference.
 I also braided yarn to make a small belt – representing myself being one of three sisters, and linking back to the Walking With Our Sisters project.
 From this I hung a heart of coral, turquoise and lapis lazuli, all sacred stones, in the shape of love.
 Which, along with humanity, was denied for Indigenous women in the colonial construction of Canada as a nation state.
 For me, decolonization starts with identifying and healing those parts of our beliefs, that come from these external systems, that prevent us from being able to fully love ourselves.

-Unnamed will be on display with Mills’ collaborative exhibition at the Catalyst until June 21.
+Unnamed will be on display with Presley Mills’ collaborative exhibition at the Catalyst, Ryerson University, for summer 2019.

 Suggested reading on MMIWG2S: